emilienogue/egsr2024.github.io/call-for-submissions.md

 ### How to Submit Your Work

-Please submit your work using the SRM online submission system (submit here).
+Please submit your work using the SRM online submission system (submit <a href="https://srmv2.eg.org/COMFy/Conference/SR_2024">here</a>).
 The submission should use the EGSR 2024 LaTeX template available on SRM (first create an account on the SRM system to download the template).

 ## Industry/Position Papers Track